JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 #### `reflog`
 If we accidentally drop a commit during an interactive rebase, the commit is immediately lost.
 Git keeps a reference to the commit for a while (typically a couple of weeks) in a mechanism called the **reflog**.
-This allows use to recover the commit if needed.
+This allows us to recover the commit if needed.
-We use the reflog to find the commit's SHA {1} and then reset your branch to that commit.
+We use the reflog to find the commit's SHA {1} and then reset our branch to that commit.

 The general steps are:
   1. Find the SHA of the dropped commit using `git reflog`.
-  2. Reset your branch to that commmit using `git reset --hard <SHA>`.
+  2. Reset your branch to that commit using `git reset --hard <SHA>`.
 Be cautious with `git reset --hard`, as it will remove any changes in your working directory and staging area.
 If you're unsure, you can use `git reset --soft <SHA>` to reset the branch to the dropped commit without affecting your working directory or staging area.